 Impact

-MetInfo CMS versions 7.9, 8.0, and 8.1 contain an unauthenticated PHP code injection vulnerability that allows attackers to execute arbitrary code.
-By sending crafted requests with malicious PHP code, an attacker can achieve remote code execution, giving full control over the affected server.
-The weakness is an insufficient input neutralization during execution, classified as CWE‑94, leading to total loss of confidentiality, integrity, and availability for the target system.
+MetInfo CMS versions 7.9, 8.0, and 8.1 contain an unauthenticated PHP code injection vulnerability that allows remote attackers to execute arbitrary code on the web server.
+By sending crafted HTTP requests that embed malicious PHP code, an attacker can achieve remote code execution and gain full control over the affected server.
+The weakness arises from insufficient input neutralization during execution, classified as CWE‑94, and can lead to loss of confidentiality, integrity, and availability for the target system.

 Affected Systems

-The vulnerability affects MetInfo CMS product, specifically releases 7.9, 8.0.0, and 8.1.
-System administrators should verify if their deployments run any of these versions.
+The vulnerability affects the MetInfo CMS product, specifically releases 7.9, 8.0.0, and 8.1.
+System administrators should verify whether their deployments run any of these versions.

 Risk and Exploitability

-With a CVSS score of 9.3 and an EPSS probability of 11 %, the risk is high.
-Exploitation requires only unauthenticated HTTP requests containing embedded PHP code, so the attack surface is broad.
+With a CVSS score of 9.3 and an EPSS probability of 0.26%, the risk remains high due to the critical impact, despite the low exploitation likelihood.
+It is likely that an attacker can exploit this flaw by sending unauthenticated HTTP requests containing malicious PHP code, making the attack surface broad.
 The vulnerability is not listed in the CISA KEV catalog, but its severity warrants immediate action.
-An attacker does not need privileged credentials and can trigger the flaw by targeting exposed endpoints that process PHP scripts.

 OpenCVE Enrichment